 After what felt like miles of flowers inside, the fun continues outside the Ott’s greenhouse.
 We finally made it through the room with the register and saw seed packets, planters, and all kinds of gardening accessories and supplies.
 Just outside the doors, you come to the beautiful mountain of flowers.
 What you may not know by your view from the road is that the flower-covered mountain sports a stone tunnel right through its center.
 This feature delighted my daughter, who loved exploring her way right to the other side.

 From the other side, we could see more greenhouses and rural land.
 In the distance we saw how vast the Ott’s nursey grounds actually are.
 The other greenhouse seemed as though it was not part of the self-guided tour of Ott’s garden center.
-We made our way back through the tunnel for a few more pictures before heading home.
+We made our way back through the tunnel for a few more pictures at Otts Exotic Plants before heading home.

 All in all, I wish I’d come here sooner with my daughters.
 Ott’s Exotic Plants would make a fantastic stop when you’re shopping for a Mother’s Day present, birthday gift, or even a nice housewarming gift for someone.
 I plan to come back soon when I have my older daughter with me as I know she’ll love the waterfall enough to make it worth the drive.